shatha893/Notes/Machines/OpenAdmin/OpenAdmin.md

 ### 0xdf's Writeup

-* He used a webshell and then
+* He used a webshell and then made a rev shell.

 <!-- tagsss -->